Product Navigation

 • Thin films, graphene etc

 Primary design goal for Strix is resource efficiency: compact physical size to reduce lab space requirements, cost efficient performance and ease of use and integration.
-As these instruments are often used in (semi)automated setups and peforming complex measurements, Strix is engineered to have as clear and concise programming interface as possible without imposing any artificial restrictions.
+As these instruments are often used in (semi)automated setups and performing complex measurements, Strix is engineered to have as clear and concise programming interface as possible without imposing any artificial restrictions.
 And in order to provide flexibility and scaling, Strix units are designed to be daisy-chained together when more channels or capacity is needed.

 In addition to daisy-chaining, Strix units have an extra voltage input ( ±2.5V ) that enables real time monitoring of temperature, laser power, supply voltage etc. It can be used to reduce the amount of instruments needed when doing device characterisation such as LED light output measurements.